maniec/dojo/FizzBuzz/README.md

     - Is it failing for the right reason?
       - No: a compilation error is a failure but not a valid reason
     - Write just enough production code to make the test compile
-      - It could be just rising an exception, so still failing
+      - It could be just rising an exception, so still failing, but now it compiles
   - Green:
-    - Write the simplest code to make test pass
+    - Write the simplest code to make the test pass
     - Apply TDD principles:
       - `You are not allowed to write any production code unless it is for making a failing unit test pass`
       - `Faking it`